rauhs/rauhs.github.io/content/blog/2015-09-new-website.md

 title = "New Website"
 +++

-As you can see, I have just published a (long overdue) new website.
+As you can see, I have just published a  new website.

 It is simple to maintain [markdown] stuff.